Skip to main content

 Treatments for bursitis

-Minimize climbing stairs, repetitive bending/crouching, sitting for too long, walking/running on uneven or hilly surfaces.
+Minimize climbing stairs, repetitive bending/crouching, sitting for too long, and walking/running on uneven or hilly surfaces.
 And especially, sleeping on your side.

 Simple stretching exercises can lessen symptoms.
 You can download hip rehabilitation exercises from the American Academy of Orthopedic Surgeons.